KKarishan/Quick-Access-Pinned-Folders-Migration/README.md

 # Restore Quick Access Pinned Folders

-As a 2nd Line Engineer with an MSc in Cyber Security, I often encounter challenges when migrating users from an old laptop to a new one.
+As a 2nd Line Engineer, I often encounter challenges when migrating users from an old laptop to a new one.
 One common issue is the migration of pinned folders in Quick Access not syncing correctly, even when most files are stored in the cloud.

 This repository provides a step-by-step guide to ensure all your Quick Access pinned folders are successfully transferred to your new device.